 Education

 The Telehealth Institute allows students from various disciplines to apply what they are learning in the classroom to positively impact our communities and develop into champions for telehealth within their discipline.
-Since beginning services in 2009, students from a variety of disciplines, such as business, architecture, public health, education, medicine and veterinary medicine, to name a few, have been engaged in our program and projects.

 The institute excels in preparing future psychologists and is an approved site for many APA accredited programs throughout the region.
 Our program has been featured in the APA monitor, and our team is referenced as leaders in the field in the latest APA Telepsychology Guidelines.